 All our children are taught through effective Quality First Teaching.
-Our teachers have high expectations, taking into account the different learning styles of children in their class and continually assessing them through assessment for learning.
+Our teachers have high expectations, considering the different learning styles of children in their class and continually assessing them through assessment for learning.
 Differentiating the curriculum helps children to achieve their full potential.

 When children with SEND need more than Wave 1 (Quality First Teaching), interventions are delivered in a variety of ways to meet the needs of the individual.
 These may be small group or individual time limited interventions that will either be delivered by a teacher or a school teaching assistant.
 These interventions will be monitored over a 12-week period to assess impact.

-If your child's needs cannot be met through Quality First Teaching and classbased intervention groups, specialist input may be sought.
+If your child's needs cannot be met through Quality First Teaching and class-based intervention groups, specialist input may be sought.
 This type of support is available for children to help identify specific barriers to their learning.
 Specialist professionals from external agencies may help by assessing children and offering specific targets and recommendations to be used within the classroom.

 We use the expertise of the Dudley Services to assess and report on our children.
-These include Learning Support, Educational Psychology, Occupational Therapy, Physiotherapy, Physical Impairment Medical Inclusion, Child and Adolescent Mental Health Service and Autism Outreach Service to assess some children with specific concerns or needs.
+These include Learning Support, Educational Psychology, Occupational Therapy, Physiotherapy, Child and Adolescent Mental Health Service (CAMHS) and CIPS (Communication, Interaction, Physical and Sensory) to assess some children with specific concerns or needs.

-Those children whose learning needs are significant and complex and as such, require more than 20 hours' adult support, may need individual, specific support provided by an Education, Health and Care Plan (EHCP).
-This means the class teacher and SENDCo will have identified your child as needing a particularly high level of individual or small group teaching which cannot be provided from the current resources available to the school.
-Applications for EHC Plans are sent to the Local Authority for consideration.
+Those children whose learning needs are significant and complex and as such, require more than 20 hours' adult support, may need individual, specific support provided by an

+Education, Health and Care Plan (EHCP).
+This means the class teacher and SENDCo will have identified your child as needing a particularly high level of individual or small group teaching which cannot be provided from the current ordinarily available inclusive provision across the authority.
+A request for an EHC Plan is sent to the Local Authority for consideration.
 Only children with the most complex and significant needs are granted an EHCP.